LineaLabs/lineapy/docs/source/rfcs/0004-black-box-analysis.md

 In this way, we could limit our own hand annotations to Python functions which are written in C or are performance critical (settrace enabled during a function's execution will slow it down).
 This would allow us to cover a greater percentage of third party libraries that we see.

-However, I propose holding off on using this approach more generaly, for a future PR, to minimize the size of this change.
+However, I propose holding off on using this approach more generally, for a future PR, to minimize the size of this change.

 So for this PR, it would only cover understanding side effects for control flow, but not for user defined classes or functions.